pommevilla/p3.bootcamp.da2.2019/README.md

 # P3 Programming Bootcamp 2019: Data Applications 1

-Materials for the programming bootcamp hosted by the [Predictive Plant Phenomics (P3) NRT program][p3-landing] on August 16, 2019.
-This workshop is a demonstration of
+Materials for the *Data Applications 1* workshop of the Programming Bootcamp hosted by the [Predictive Plant Phenomics (P3) NRT program][p3-landing] on August 13-19, 2019.
+The other workshops in this bootcamp are:

 * [August 13: *Introduction to R*][intro-to-r] taught by [Paul Villanueva][paul-github]
 * [August 14: *Introduction to Python*][intro-to-python] taught by [Paul Villanueva][paul-github]
 * [August 15: *Introduction to UNIX*][intro-to-unix] taught by [Shane Dooley][shane-github]
 * [August 16: *Data Applications 1*][data-1] taught by [Paul Villanueva][paul-github]
+* [August 19: *Data Applications 2*][data-2] (this page) taught by [Paul Villanueva][paul-github]

+## About this workshop

+This workshop is an introduction to network analysis in R using the `iGraph` package.
+There are two parts to this workshop:

+* [iGraph basics](https://pommevilla.github.io/p3.bootcamp.da2.2019/lesson_1.html), which demonstrates some basics of using `iGraph` in R
+* [PPI network of Saccharomyces](https://pommevilla.github.io/p3.bootcamp.da2.2019/lesson_2.html), which is a small case study in using network analysis to look at a protein-protein interaction network in *Saccharomyches*.

 ## About these workshops